 - Required qualifications such as any licenses, certifications, etc. need to be stated.

 - Include title and the pay range.
 If the employer chooses, the range of pay can be based on specific measurable accomplishments and the interval at which it is reviewed.

 - State the purpose of the position and who the employee would be expected to work alongside.

 - Included basic duties, essential functions, and physical demands.

-In summary, job descriptions for dental professional should include all need-to-know information for the position.
-Hopefully, this is helpful in reducing stress as well as increasing teamwork and productivity in your dental practice.
+In summary, job descriptions for dental professionals should include all need-to-know information for the position.
+This will prove to be helpful in reducing stress as well as increasing teamwork and productivity in your dental practice.